chrislo27/RhythmHeavenRemixEditor/.github/ISSUE_TEMPLATE.md

 ### Prerequisites
-* [ ] This issue specifically has something to do with RHRE2
+* [ ] This issue specifically has something to do with RHRE3
 * [ ] I have attempted to [look for similar issues](https://github.com/chrislo27/RhythmHeavenRemixEditor/issues?utf8=%E2%9C%93&q=is%3Aissue)
 already
 * [ ] This is a REAL issue, reasonable feature consideration, or question, and not purely personal preference
 * [ ] I have filled out this issue template knowing if I remove it the issue will immediately become invalid and will be closed
+* [ ] I have searched the diff from master to dev checking if this issue was already fixed

 ### Description
 [insert description of the issue/suggestion]